Book of Documents: Han dynasty: Modern and Old Scripts

-The term Shàngshū ("venerated documents") was also used in the Eastern Han.
+The term 'venerated documents' was also used in the Eastern Han.

-The Xiping Stone Classics, set up outside the imperial academy in 175–183 but since destroyed, included a New Text version of the Documents.
+The Xiping Stone Classics, set up outside the imperial academy in 175–183 but since destroyed, included a Modern Script version of the Documents.

-Most Han dynasty scholars ignored the Old Text, and it disappeared by the end of the dynasty.
+Most Han dynasty scholars ignored the Old Script version, and it disappeared by the end of the dynasty.

-"Recovered" Old Script texts
+Claimed recovery of Old Script texts

-A version of the Shangshu that included the "Old Script" texts was allegedly rediscovered by the scholar Mei Ze during the 4th century, and presented to the imperial court of the Eastern Jin.
+A version of the Documents that included the "Old Script" texts was allegedly rediscovered by the scholar Mei Ze during the 4th century, and presented to the imperial court of the Eastern Jin.